 4. Have I done this job before?

-The great thing about switching careers at a much later age is the amount of tools you’ll be able to bring with you.
-You have access to a larger network as well as transferable skills compared to a fresh graduate.
+Pro #1: There are a lot more tools for you to rely on!
+The great thing about switching careers at a later stage is the robust toolkit you bring with you.
+You have access to a much larger professional network and highly transferable skills compared to a fresh graduate.

-A change of environment and scenery can reignite lost passion and fire.
-It’s also important to consider that too many people work in stressful environments.
-As such, a change of scenery can result in a less stressful situation.
-It would be a great, new change!
+Pro #2: A fresh environment can lead to more benefits A change of environment and scenery can reignite lost passion and fire.
+Too many people work in highly stressful environments, so a change of scenery can result in a much healthier work-life balance.
+It could be exactly the reset you need!